 Herpes and Self-Esteem

 When someone comes to me for the first time after a herpes diagnosis, they usually feel devastated.
 Most of the people I work with never imagined something like this could happen to them.
-They carry a great deal of shame because of the stigma, and in some cases they also feel hurt and angry toward the person they think gave it to them.
+They feel a great deal of shame because of the stigma, and in some cases they also feel hurt and angry toward the person they think gave it to them.

 How a Herpes Diagnosis Can Shift Self-Esteem